0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 If we take a look at the command "stop_mining", its goal is to kill the process "updatecheckerd" with pkill.

-Another thing that I found is that the buffer qword_BE9D40 seems to contains interesting information, I found the variable that saves the json configuration in the buffer: qword_BEA400 and in which function the key is used : sub_409F4D.
+Another thing that I found is that the buffer qword_BE9D40 seems to contain interesting information, I found the variable that saves the json configuration in the buffer: qword_BEA400 and in which function the key is used : sub_409F4D.
 I will try to retrieve the content of qword_BE9D40 during the dynamic analysis.

 ### How the malware works